cosminneamtiu02/csnn_run_configs/README.md

 # csnn_run_configs

-This runs the configs of the csnn on the remote computer
+This runs the configs of the csnn on the remote computer.

+To setup the node, run the node_config.sh